Best of Morocco Family Holiday

 Day 7

-Ait BenhaddouA scenic drive past ancient kasbahs, former military outposts, mountains, valleys and fields will take you to Ait Benhaddou.
-For lunch, stop at Ouarzazate which looks like it's out of a film.
-Funny thing is, this is a location used for many Hollywood blockbusters – be sure to ask your local leader about what's been filmed here.
-After lunch, continue to Ait Benhaddou which was once a crucial stop for carvans as they carried salt across the Sahara.
+Ait BenhaddouIf you’re game, rise and shine early enough to catch sunrise over the dunes.
+This morning, take a scenic drive past ancient kasbahs, former military outposts, mountains, valleys and fields that will take you to Ait Benhaddou.
+For lunch, stop at Ouarzazate.
+Does it look familiar?
+This location is used for many Hollywood blockbusters – be sure to ask your local leader about what's been filmed here!
+Arrive in Ait Benhaddou – once a crucial stop for caravans as they carried salt across the Sahara.
 Today, its grand kasbah has been listed as a World Heritage site and you'll enjoy a tour of it in the afternoon.
-For dinner, enjoy some classic Moroccan fare – tajine and couscous.
+Game of Thrones, Gladiator and many more blockbusters were also filmed here!
+For dinner, enjoy some classic Moroccan?tajine and couscous.

 Meals: Breakfast Dinner -